20 Clever Logos with Hidden Meanings

 This logo is outstanding because it merges golf with the club’s name to create something relevant and unforgettable design.
 It seems like they have achieved a hole-in-one in logo creation.

-The Spartan Golf Club logo can be described as a pun in visual form; this accounts for its great effectiveness.
+The Spartan Golf Club logo can be described as a visual pun, which accounts for its great effectiveness.
 When we encounter visual puns, our brains get involved differently, and we tend to feel smart after comprehending them.
-Eventually, such positive feelings are linked with brands, thus creating strong emotional bonds.
+Eventually, such positive feelings are linked with brands, creating strong emotional bonds.

 Other Notable Clever Logos